 I don’t mind repeating that the attachment appears to demonstrate that the Animas example and others are consistent with the SWE outcome.
 However that and other papers covering the SWE outcome, and which also assert an early spring, do not incorporate the PDO.
 It accordingly may be that the early spring notion largely predates more widespread recognition of the influence of the PDO.

 In any case, I expect that early spring notions will soon be eclipsed as understanding grows regarding the failure of the observations to support the Early Spring assertions, as well as the many demonstrations at this site which point to more accurate ocean and solar based forecasts of streamflows in the Western US, including of course, the Animas River.

 In a future set of posts I will expand from the Animas diagrams shown to produce similar graphs for a wider range of streams.
 I have already worked to compile many of these, including for example, Twin River near Round Mountain, Nevada, the North Fork of the Big Lost River near Chilly, Idaho, Big Bear Creek near the Utah – Wyoming Border, and Clear Creek near Lawson Colorado, and a variety of others.
-All continue to confirm the complete absence of any indication of the Early Spring.
+If this “cornrow” approach to time series representation is acceptable, then it continues to confirm the absence of any indication of the Early Spring.

 The authors and reviewers for the report “Climate Change in Colorado.
 A Report for the Colorado Water Conservation Board Western Water Assessment, Cooperative Institute for Research in Environmental Sciences (CIRES), University of Colorado Boulder”: